-In this case, and without further information, you would be likely to assess the risk as low and accordingly apply a standard level of due diligence in relation to Mr and Mrs X.

-Vou may be able to rely upon the CDD carried out by your instructing solicitors You may be able to rely upon the CDD carried out by your instructing solicitors.
+In this case, and without further information, you would be likely to assess the risk as low and accordingly apply a standard level of due diligence in relation to Mr and Mrs X. You may be able to rely upon the CDD carried out by your instructing solicitors.
 However, even if they consent to you doing so, you should ensure that you are satisfied that they have applied the appropriate level and degree of due diligence.

 Simply obtaining copies of the CDD material obtained by the person instructing you does not meet the 'Reliance' requirements of Regulation 39.
 You must satisfy yourself that you have obtained the necessary information to meet your CDD obligations.
 To do this, you will need to undertake a risk-based review of the CDD materials provided to you.

 Even where you do rely upon the CDD of the person who instructs you, you remain liable for "any failure to apply such [CDD] measures" (Regulation 39(1)).

-Vou will need to continue to meniter the relationship on a risk consitive basis and You will need to continue to monitor the relationship on a risk-sensitive basis and to keep records of your compliance with your CDD obligations.
-Finally, where you are unable to satisfy yourself in relation to your CDD obligations you must cease to act. obligations you must cease to act.
+You will need to continue to monitor the relationship on a risk-sensitive basis and to keep records of your compliance with your CDD obligations.

+Finally, where you are unable to satisfy yourself in relation to your CDD obligations you must cease to act.